thomaswcole/thomaswcole.github.io/_posts/2024-12-20-eigen-portfolios.md

 #### The covariance matrix is PSD

-An important result, and one that we'll show here is that the covariance matrix is actualy PSD.
+An important result, and one that we'll show here is that the covariance matrix is actually PSD.
 Let $$X$$ be a matrix of random variables, and let $$\Sigma$$ be our corresponding covariance matrix.

 Then we want to show that